jkjung-avt/tensorrt_demos/README.md

 Here is the step-by-step guide for the demo:

-1. Install "pycuda" in case you haven't done so in Demo #3.
-Note that the installation script resides in the "ssd" folder.
+1. Install "pycuda" in case you haven't done so before.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos/modnet